bbauska/zombiePolitics/README.md

-wing groups and legitimated by conservative television pundits, embraced a poli­ tics reminiscent of the Brown Shirts, whose task in Germany in the 1930s was to disrupt oppositional meetings, beat up opponents of the Nazi or Fascist Parties, and intimidate those individuals and groups that criticized authoritarian ideology.
+wing groups and legitimated by conservative television pundits, embraced a poli­ tics reminiscent of the Brown Shirts, whose task in Germany in the 1930s was to disrupt oppositional meetings, beat up opponents of the Nazi or Fascist Parties, and intimidate those individuals and groups that criticized authoritarian ideology.</p>

-This is not meant to suggest that all of the protestors at these meetings were members of extremist groups as much as it seeks to reveal the deep historical affinity such mob tactics have with dangerous authoritarian tendencies, many of which are irresponsibly sanctioned both by politicians such as Republican Senator
+<p>This is not meant to suggest that all of the protestors at these meetings were
+members of extremist groups as much as it seeks to reveal the deep historical affinity such mob tactics have with dangerous authoritarian tendencies, many of which are irresponsibly sanctioned both by politicians such as Republican Senator